|Play old-school now!|

 |Another World (aka Out Of This World) is a cinematic action-adventure game designed by Eric Chahi for Delphine Software.
 Originally developed for the Amiga and Atari ST and later released for the Apple IIGS and DOS platforms, the game was widely ported to other contemporary systems such as Nintendo SNES, Atari Jaguar, Sega CD, Sega Mega Drive, and even 3DO etc|

 The hero of Another World is a young professor named Lester.
-After an experiment went bad Lester wakes up and finds himself captured on an alien-like 3D world inhabited by monsters and other alien and humanoid species.
-Lester must survive and, to do that, he must fight with his bare hands or with a gun he finds on the way.
-During the game, a mysterious person offers some help.
-And Lester must take it.
+After an experiment went bad, Lester wakes up and finds himself captured on an alien-like 3D world inhabited by monsters and other alien and humanoid species.
+Lester must survive and, to do that, he must fight having as an only weapon his bare hands or a gun he finds on the way.
+During the game, a mysterious person offers some help and Lester must surely take it.
 In this game, each enemy uses his/her own strategy and needs specific movements to be confronted.
-In addition, there are several puzzles that need to be solved in order to go on with the story.
-The bad news is that once you die you must start the whole level from the beginning.
-Too cruel I guess for the average player.
+In addition, there are several puzzles that need to be solved in order to go further with the story.
+The bad news is that once you die you must start the whole level from the beginning, a fact that's too frustrating I guess for the average player which means that an extremely short play length and the trial and error gameplay will not be tolerated by all.
+The game is linear, with some unfairly difficult jumps and shoot-outs.
+But other than its difficulty, Another World is a must seen, hands down!

 |Some videos belong to retroshowcase.com (indicated); others not|